Graphs

 Copy years

-- Know the effect of an environmental measure on your Envirometer.
-You can try out the measures in the copy and then display the results next to each other.
+- You want to know the effect of an environmental measure on your barometer.
+You can try out the measure(s) in the copy and then display the results next to each other to check the effect.

 Copying a year means that the data entered for that year is entered into a new year or a variant of a year.
 When copying, you can define the specific data to be copied.
-You can copy a year via manage Envirometers.
+You can copy a year via manage barometers.

 A primary year will always be shown in a time window together with the other years in the graph.
 A copied year can only be viewed if you select the specific copied year in your Envirometer and will be shown as a ‘real’ year in addition to the other years, including the primary year.
 All ‘real’ years will be shown in a lighter shade in the graph to make clear that you are working with a copied year.
 An example is shown in the image below.